 What could be better than sitting in the sunshine watching a baseball game?
 Watching a baseball game at Dodger Stadium while eating a chicken and waffle sandwich.
 MomsLA attended to a preview event to try dishes cooked up by Executive Chef Ryan Evans.

 Evans said his goal in creating items for the stadium was to make delicious food that represents the flavor of Los Angeles.
 You’ll find a lot that you and your kids will want to eat and for most dietary restrictions – from vegetarian to vegan to gluten free (see the list at the bottom on where to find GF, Veg, V at the stadium).
 Here is some of the featured deliciousness that we tried.
+You can find it at Reserve 12 and Field 8.

 The Cheet-O-Lote is a take on elote, which is, traditionally, roasted corn topped with cream or mayo, queso fresco and chile.
 Evans’ version is roasted sweet corn rubbed with chipotle lime mayo and dusted with Flamin’ Hot Cheetos, cotija cheese and Tajin seasoning.
 Why top corn in Flamin’ Hot Cheetos?
 Because it’s darn good.
+You can find it at the Elysian Park Grill (Field 22, 23).

 Carne Asada Torta